 Samlingen is Amanda Apetrea, Nadja Hjorton, Halla Ólafsdóttir, Stina Nyberg and Zoë Poluch.
-In this collaboration between five choreographers who share a feminist approach to choreography we deal with the history and herstory of dance.
+Gathering around our shared passion in dance history and our dear friend Dance, we re-orient the herstory and history of dance.

-Samlingen started their official collaboration in 2013 when we staged a work on a new collection for the Dance Museum in Stockholm together with nine dancers from the Cullberg Ballet (Samlingen translates in english as both “The Collection” and “The Meeting”).
+Samlingen started their official collaboration in 2013 while making a new collection for the Dance Museum in Stockholm together with nine dancers from the Cullberg Ballet (Samlingen translates in english as both “The Collection” and “The Meeting”).
 Since then we have organized a series of events, made specifically for the time and situation in which they are performed, but always dealing with the history and herstory of dance.

-2018-2019 – The new collection of Riksteatern: During 2019, Samlingen will visit different cities in Sweden to collect and create the Swedish history of dance as told through practitioners around the country.
-Keep an eye out, more information will come.
+2018-2019 – The new collection for Riksteatern: During spring 2019, Samlingen will visit Pajala, Linköping, Borlänge and Ulricehamn to collect and disseminate the Swedish history of dance as told through dance lovers and dance doubters around the country.

-2016 – Group works? at Works at Work: We worked in residency and held a speech at the Works at Works symposium “Group works?
+2016 – Group works? at Works at Work: We worked in residency and held a lecture performance at the Works at Works symposium “Group works?
 On feminism, friendship and borderlessness” in Copenhagen in October 2016.

 2015 – Post Dance Conference: Samlingen held a key note speech in their own collective and feminist way at the Post Dance Conference in Stockholm.
 You can read it here: Samlingen speech Post Dance.